 - download the AI model data for inference process.
 This includes instantiating an AI data access client to access and retrieve AI models or AI model subsets from local files or over the network (e.g., by streaming or downloading the model from a remote server).
 The inference engine may comprise format decapsulation and model decoding functions as well as a runtime engine that executes the model from the memory.

 - Access/deliver intermediate data when a inference is split between the UE and the network.

+- Encode data to deliver with serialization and/or compression technique Or conversely decode the received data with deserialization or decompression technique

 - 5G AI-Aware Application: An external function controlled by the external 5G AI application provider implementing the AI/ML application logic, which includes triggering the delivery of an AI model to the inference engine and obtaining inference results from the inference engine.